Vincent-Carrier/vcar.dev/content/blog/chess-engine/why-bother/index.md

 * Justin Fagnani's `chessboard-element`, which powers all my interactive demos
 * The TinyGo compiler, which let me compile the engine's code into WebAssembly and run it straight inside the browser

+## Bug reports

+If you find a bug, send me a PR.

 [^ken]: As if inventing UNIX and co-authoring the Go language wasn't enough for one career.